Azure-Samples/cognitive-services-speech-sdk/samples/ingestion/ingestion-client/Setup/guide.md

 ### Operating Mode

 Audio files can be processed either by the [V3 API (Batch)](https://centralus.dev.cognitive.microsoft.com/docs/services/speech-to-text-api-v3-0) or our [Speech SDK (real time)](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-sdk).
-Both operations are wrapped and implemented in serverless and although seamless to the user there are sublte differences.
+Both operations are wrapped and implemented in serverless and although seamless to the user there are subtle differences.
 In this section we enumerate those differences to serve as pros and cons of these options.

 #### Batch Mode